AysadKozanoglu/config_snips/conf/nginx/blesta/readme.md

 Production ready -> Tested on Debian Jessie 8.11(recommended)

-Info: it is good to install on fresh installed debian or ubuntu
+Info: it is good to install on fresh installed debian

 Aysad Kozanoglu